buddha216g/CarND-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

-Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
-Additionally the student details the previous values tried.

 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
 Hence dt of 0.1 sec was chosen.
 Tried various values of N. 5 through 20 and ended up using 10.

 ## Polynomial Fitting and MPC Preprocessing

-A polynomial is fitted to waypoints.
-If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

 The way points given were in the global co-ordinate system.
 Hence converted them into vehicle co-ordinate system , before fitting them to the 3rd degree polynomial.
 Used polyfit to fit a 3rd order polynomial to the given x and y coordinates representing waypoints.
 Used polyeval to evaluate y values of given x coordinates.
 Cross track error and orientation error, along with other parameters were used to build the cost function for MPC, which gave back the steering angle and throttle.

-Cost functions were set up so as to minimize CTE and orientation.
+Cost functions were set up so as to minimize CTE and orientation errors.
 Also penalized the model for not maintaining speed limit and making sharp abrupt turns.

-Added multipliers to enhance the penalty to the model.
+Added multipliers to enhance the penalties to the model.

-Fine tuned these multipliers in the following way:
+Fine tuned these multipliers in the following way so that the car could drive around the track.

 // Set weights parameters for the cost function
 #define W_CTE 5000   //increase to reduce cte